skssmd/Graft/COMMANDS.md

 - **Normal:** Uses Docker cache for faster builds
 - **--no-cache:** Clears build cache and forces fresh build
 - **-h, --heave:** Heave sync.
 Performs uploads but skips the build and start steps on the server.
 Useful for stage-building or manual verification.

+**Service Types:**
+- **Build-based services** (with `build` context): Source code is uploaded and built on the server
+- **Image-based services** (with `image` only): Latest image is pulled from registry before starting
+  - ✅ Automatically pulls latest image version
+  - ✅ No source code upload needed
+  - ✅ Perfect for using pre-built images from Docker Hub or private registries

 **Git-Based Sync:**